 Main Page Content

-The department chairperson serves in two roles.
-On one hand s/he is an academic administrator; on the other, a regular faculty member engaged in teaching and scholarship.
 This is a challenging situation, as the department chair must balance responsibilities to students, faculty, and the institution.
 The department chair's leadership role may be equally confusing.
 Chairs are expected by their faculty to lead the department in its growth and development, while serving the department members' needs and wishes.
 They are regarded by the institution as collaborative members of its leadership team, with the responsibility of helping implement institutional objectives.

 The chairperson's responsibilities go hand in hand with the authority necessary for carrying out these responsibilities.
 For example, department chairs --